Steerable Chatbots: Exploring Personalization Control Interfaces via LLM Activation Steering: Computation Experiments

-\xhdr{(E2) Effect of Prompting on Steering.} We repeat the same experiment as \textbf{E1}, but with the addition of preference-based prompts to each question in the query dataset.
-For each preference dimension, we augment the queries with prompting for both the positive and negative traits, such as \textit{``I am morning-oriented and an early riser"} for the \textit{morning} trait and \textit{``I am evening-oriented and a night owl"} for the \textit{night} trait.
+\textbf{How does prompting interact with steering?} In our paradigm, steering is used to align with the user's latent preference profile, and the prompting adds contextualized variability --- e.g., \textit{“I want to treat myself!”} should yield different responses for luxury-seeking vs budget-oriented users when the LLM is correctly steered.
+We repeat \textbf{E1}, but with the addition of preference-based prompts to each question in the query dataset.
+For each preference dimension, we augment the queries with prompting for both the positive and negative traits, such as \textit{``I am an early riser"} for the \textit{morning} trait and \textit{``I am a night owl"} for the \textit{night} trait.
 The objective is to understand how steering and prompting interact, especially what happens to the expressed preferences if the directions contradict or reinforce each other.

-Figure \ref{fig:prompting_effect} \arxiv{depicts how adding preference-based prompts induces an \textit{offset} on the preferences expressed by the LLMs. } Red represents prompting towards the positive trait, \arxiv{inducing a mostly positive offset}; and blue represents the negative trait\arxiv{, inducing mostly a negative offset}.
-We limit the \arxiv{main} results to two dimensions (\textbf{cost} and \textbf{age}) for brevity, but the the other dimension graphs can be found in Appendix \ref{app:e2}.
+Figure \ref{fig:prompting_effect} depicts how adding preference-based prompts induces an \textit{offset} on the preferences expressed by the LLMs.
+Red represents prompting towards the positive trait, inducing a mostly positive offset; and blue represents the negative trait, inducing mostly a negative offset.
+We limit the main results to two dimensions (\textbf{cost} and \textbf{cuisine}) for brevity, but the other dimensions can be found in Figure \ref{fig:other_e2}, as well as specific examples in Table \ref{tab:prompting}, both in Appendix \ref{app:e2}.
 Using the two-sample Kolmogorov-Smirnov test for significance ($p<0.05$), we find that for \textbf{cost}, only \gemmanine is significantly affected by prompting, while other models are not.
-We hypothesize this could be attributed to \gemmanine's larger size and robustness against steering.
-Furthermore, prompting \textit{kids} has a significant effect in all models while prompting \textit{adults} does not --- this suggests that some preferences are asymmetrical (likely because the average user prefers \textit{adult-oriented} suggestions).
+For this reason, we use \gemmanine as the base model of the user study due to its sensitivity to prompting, which allows the model to respond to user prompts in addition to steering.